montimaj/pyCropWat/README.md

 └── README.md
 ```

 **Note:** The `Examples/` folder contains sample output rasters generated from actual runs.
 These can be used as reference to verify your outputs or for testing visualization workflows.
-Currently, this folder has monthly TerraClimate and ERA5-Land-based effective precipitation and effective precipitation fraction TIF files (2000-2025) for the Rio de la Plata (RDP) region of South America.
+Currently, this folder has monthly TerraClimate and ERA5-Land-based effective precipitation and effective precipitation fraction TIF files (as zips; 2000-2025) for the Rio de la Plata (RDP) region of South America.

 ## Overview